JonSnowbd/ZT/readme.md

 ## Gotcha:

-- ZT.App.begin sets its own GLFW user pointer!
+- ZT.Context sets its own GLFW user pointer!
 Its important too, so use something else for your storage, or if you really want the functionality, let me know and I'll see how I can enable your usecase within ZT.
 - By linking ZT the following packages are available to your app on both windows and ubuntu: `zt`, `gl`, `glfw`, `imgui`, `stb_image`
 - ImVec2 and ImVec4 are both substituted with zlm's Vec2 and Vec4 structs respectively, you can use both interchangeably.
-- Disabling power saving mode will let GLFW handle buffer flip timing, so likely will be at vsync fps rather than on every event, unless you disable vsync.
 - Need direct access to the input queue?
-Your context contains an ArrayList of tagged unions that summarizes every input event.
+The context contains an ArrayList of tagged unions that summarizes every input event.
 Try to use this instead of overriding GLFW event callbacks.

 ## Credits